 Supported LLM providers

-The AI Enabler Proxy integrates with various Large Language Model (LLM) providers, enabling efficient request routing based on complexity and cost.
-This document outlines how to discover supported providers and their available models for routing and proxying.
+The AI Enabler Proxy integrates with various Large Language Model (LLM) providers, acting as a gateway.
+This document outlines how to discover supported providers and their available models and proxying.

 Getting current provider information